 The four generously proportioned fitness rooms feature state-of-the-art Technogym and Kinesis equipment, a private Thai Boxing studio, one room entirely dedicated to Pilates with the latest Reformer and Cadillac machines, and a yoga room offering Hatha, Vinyasa, Ashtanga and Power Yoga.

-Open to botel residents, club members as well as outside guests.
+Open to hotel residents, club members as well as outside guests.

-For reservations contact: +33 (0) 1 42 99 88 99 - www.raffles.com/paris
+For reservations contact: contact@sparoyalmonceau.com Tel.:+33 (0)1 42 99 88 99